phosgene89/phosgene89.github.io/hnsw.md

 An important feature of HNSW (and NSW) is that long range links are not uniformly random.
 Were this the case, we would expect that half the time a long range link would lead us closer to our target, but lead us further the other half - leading to no net benefit.

+## Graph Construction
-#### Graph Construction
+#### Overview of Graph Construction
 To construct the graph element by element, the procedure is as follows:

 1. Get the minimum layer of inserted element q.
-1. Do a layer by layer search for entry points until minimum layer is reached.
+1. Do a layer by layer greedy search for entry points until minimum layer is reached.
 1. Get nearest neighbours in minimum layer using q's entry point to min layer as a starting point.
 1. Add discarded connections and prune connections as required

+### Searching for Entry Points and Nearest Neighbours Candidates
+The procedure for finding connections in step 4. is as follows:

+1. Do a greedy search starting from the entry point for a set of candidate nearest neighbours.
+1.

+### Heuristic for Selecting Nearest Neighbours From Candidates

 select neighbours by a heuristic